 And they're on K Street in Washington, many of them.

-And every morning they have conference calls with uh party apparatus, um pro-Trump people, pro uh Democrats, whatever it may be.
+And every morning they have conference calls with party apparatchnicks, pro-Trump people, pro-Democrats, whatever it may be.

-So my information, and I believe it to be true, and I don't like using anonymous sources, but I've got somebody from the inside on the Democratic team, uh, and I don't want to burn that person.
+So my information, and I believe this to be true, and I don't like using anonymous sources, but I've got somebody from the inside on the Democratic team, and I don't want to burn that person.

-Make it a campaign issue because Americans are now so confused, uh, because most people don't pay attention, that they really don't know.
+Make it a campaign issue, because Americans are now so confused, because most people don't pay attention, that they really don't know.

 So there's no downside for the Democrats to keep it alive.

-And that means that whatever comes up, they're gonna say, Oh, Trump did it.
+And that means that whatever comes up, they're going to say, oh, Trump did it.

-Well, it doesn't really matter to Mueller said he didn't do it as far as collusion is concerned, he did it.
+Well, it doesn't really matter that Mueller said he didn't do it as far as collusion is concerned.

-And we're gonna keep that drum pounding until election day.
+And we're going to keep that drum pounding until election day.

 So that's what you're seeing today, and that's what you'll see for the next year and a half.

-I mean, 13 million more Americans on food stamps, eight million more in poverty, lowest labor participation since the 70s, worst recovery since the 40s, 51 year low home ownership rate, never the only president ever to reach 3% GDP growth in a year, and accumulated more debt than all 43 presidents before him combined.
+I mean, 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation since the 70s, worst recovery since the 40s, 51-year low home ownership rate, only president ever to reach 3% GDP growth in a year, and accumulated more debt than all 43 presidents before him combined.

 Compare that to record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment.